georgeboot/blog/source/_posts/how-to-login-to-many-aws-accounts.md

 3. Go to the permissions, and select `Administrator Access` (or more restricted permissions if you prefer, but this will be the easiest)
 4. On the tags tab, add tags if you want
 5. On the review tab, give the role a kebab-case name.
 You will need this name later.
+6. Once the role is created, open it up and copy the url ("Give this link to users who can switch roles in the console") as you will also need it later.

 You need to run the above steps for each `Secondary Account` you want to have access to.